-The Director of Graduate Studies and DPhil Programme Director will then assess the application for deferral, taking into account any recommendations from the academic review meeting.
-If Confirmation of Status is not achieved within nine terms of admission as a graduate student, or approval given for a deferral of confirmation of status, his/her status will lapse.
+The Director of Graduate Studies and DPhil Programme Director will then assess the application for deferral.
+If Confirmation of Status is not achieved within nine terms of admission as a graduate student, or approval given for a deferral of confirmation of status, their status will lapse.
 In exceptional cases only, deferral may be granted beyond twelve terms; however, this requires approval by the Director of Graduate Studies, DPhil Programme Director and the University's Education Committee as it requires formal dispensation from the Examination Regulations.